Alden sues Lee Enterprises after media company rejects takeover bid

 Nearly a week after Lee Enterprises rejected Alden Global Capital’s attempt to buy the media company, the hedge fund responded Wednesday with a lawsuit accusing Lee’s board of improperly denying shareholders the chance to have a say on the offer.

-Lee, the owner of numerous Nebraska newspapers, rejected Alden’s offer to buy the company for $24 a share, or roughly $141 million, last Thursday because the company’s board decided the offer “grossly undervalued” the company.
+Lee, the owner of the Sioux City Journal and daily newspapers across Iowa and Nebraska, rejected Alden’s offer to buy the company for $24 a share, or roughly $141 million, last Thursday because the company’s board decided the offer “grossly undervalued” the company.

 But Alden argued in its lawsuit that Davenport, Iowa-based Lee shouldn’t have rejected its offer without talking to the hedge fund.
 Alden also said Lee shouldn’t have refused to accept its nomination of three outside directors for technical reasons, so it wants the court to order Lee to accept those nominees.